Jump to Navigation

 The rash will usually clear up without treatment if you avoid contact with the plant that caused it.
 Treatment options include:

-• Wash the affected area and cover rash with cool, wet cloth or bandage to reduce swelling.
+• Wash the affected area and cover the rash with a cool, wet cloth or bandage to reduce swelling.

 • Steroid creams can be used sparingly (see your doctor or pharmacist) if the rash is severe.